 Before & After: The Budget Farmhouse Kitchen Remodel

 What we did

 Oak Butcherblock Countertops:

 We got butcher block countertops from Lumber Liquidators on sale for $159 each, and we needed two.
+We used Boos oil and wax to seal them occasionally and had to be careful about leaving anything wet on the counters.
 We had some leftover, so we repurposed the scraps for our custom kitchen island!

 Total cost: $318

 It was the cheapest one we could find that still looked nice, because under cabinet range hoods just don’t work that well, regardless of how expensive they are.
 We got this range hood at Home Depot.

 Total cost: $65